New York Secretariat

 Lori is a strategic advisor to the Campaign.
 After a 22-year career in investment banking, advising and financing private equity clients, Lori became engaged in global health as Board Chair of Worldwide Orphans Foundations where she was involved in the oversight of programs for vulnerable children in Ethiopia, Vietnam, Haiti and Bulgaria.
 Lori received her BA in Economics and Art History from Brown University and is pursuing her MPH in Global Health at Mt Sinai.

 Abhinav is an intern at the Earth Institute and the 1Million Community Health Workers Campaign.
 Having joined in June 2016, his work focuses on helping connect Information-Communciation-Technology (ICT) and healthcare in Ghana, by creating a unique identification system for all Ghanaians.
 Abhinav has a specific interest in health policy and global health; he has previously worked in related fields with institutions such as the Indian Institute of Technology (IIT) and the American Medical Student Association.
-Abhinav is currently a third-year undergraduate student at Columbia University, majoring in Economics and Sustainable Development.
+He is currently a rising fourth-year undergraduate student at Columbia University, majoring in Economics and Sustainable Development.